-When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing heavy trailers), use the Paddle Shift switches (refer to "Paddle Shift Mode" in this section for further information) to select a lower gear.
+When frequent transmission shifting occurs (such as when operating the vehicle under heavy loading conditions, in hilly terrain, traveling into strong head winds, or while towing a heavy trailer), use the AutoStick shift control (refer to "AutoStick" in this section for further information) to select a lower gear.
 Under these conditions, using a lower gear will improve performance and extend transmission life by reducing excessive shifting and heat buildup.

 During extremely cold temperatures (-22°F [-30°C] or below), transmission operation may be modified depending on engine and transmission temperature as well as vehicle speed.
-Normal operation will resume once the 5 transmission temperature has risen to a suitable level.
+Normal operation will resume once the transmission temperature has risen to a suitable level.

-SPORT (S)
+MANUAL (M)